Enlighten™ Lightweighting Optimisation

 Enlighten™ is a solver based on topometry for lightweighting, designed to tackle complex non-linear dynamic challenges like automotive crashworthiness.

 Topometry has established itself as a robust tool in both linear and non-linear statics.
-Our contribution has been to adapt these methods to the non-linear dynamic realm through the creation of a bespoke optimisation solver.
+We have developed this method for use in the non-linear dynamics through the creation of a bespoke optimisation solver.
 Topometry, which involves adjusting shell thicknesses, is particularly well-suited for designing thin-walled structures like body-in-white (BIW).

 The solver can be used as a generative design tool to create new and novel design solutions, as a refining tool on more mature designs or anywhere in-between.